← Back to 史記

 使 使 使

 In the summer of the thirty-fifth year, they met the feudal lords at Kuiqiu.
 King Xiang of Zhou sent Prime Minister Kong to grant Duke Huan the thigh meat of Wen and Wu, red bow and arrows, and a grand chariot, and commanded that he need not bow.
 Duke Huan wanted to permit it, but Guan Zhong said 'It cannot be.'
 Then he descended and bowed and received the grant.
-In autumn, they again met the feudal lords at Kuiqiu, and he moreover had an arrogant appearance.
+In autumn, they again met the feudal lords at Kuiqiu, and he grew still more arrogant.
 Zhou sent Prime Minister Kong to the meeting.
-The feudal lords rather had rebels.
+Several of the feudal lords had rebelled.
 The Marquis of Jin was ill and came later.
 He met Prime Minister Kong.
 Prime Minister Kong said: 'The Marquis of Qi is already arrogant.
 Younger brother, do not go.'
 He followed it.
 In this year, Duke Xian of Jin died.
 Li Ke killed Xi Qi and Zhuo Zi.
 Duke Mu of Qin, with his consort, brought the duke's son Yiwu and entered him as the lord of Jin.
 Duke Huan therefore punished the chaos of Jin, arrived at Gaoliang, made Xi Peng establish the lord of Jin, and returned.

 38